Tips for College Students to Save Money

-MEFA participated in the Education Finance Council (EFC)'s monthly Twitter chat on Wednesday night, which provided college students with smart money-saving tips.
+MEFA recently participated in the Education Finance Council (EFC)'s monthly Twitter chat, which provided college students with smart money-saving tips.
 We've include some highlights from the chat below.
 Pass them along to your favorite student heading to campus this fall.

 On buying textbooks:

 - Buy used books, or rent them if possible

 - Check out textbooks.com for both rentals and purchases

 - Check cheapesttextbooks.com to find a comparison of textbook sites